FEYNMAN-UNORIGNALS/social_application/README.md

 # social_application
-To store the necessary and required codes for the application.
+To store the required codes for the application.